 Apprentices are employees in their own right.
 The legal provisions and the company's collective agreements are applicable to them.
-The apprentice's salary is based on his/her age and length of service, as a percentage of the minimum wage or the minimum set in the collective agreement.
+The apprentice's salary is based on his/ her age and its progress through the training cycle, as a percentage of the minimum wage or the minimum set in the collective agreement.
 Collective agreements can set higher minimum wages.
 Apprentices can claim the payment of overtime and various bonuses and compensations.